 On September 27, 2022, Monarch announced that it had suspended its operations at the Beaufor Mine due to financial and operational challenges.
 Monarch further disclosed that the mine has been put on care and maintenance for an undetermined period.
 Monarch has not disclosed the timing or plans for a potential restart of the mine.
-The Company considered the suspension of operations at the Beaufor Mine an indicator of impairment and conducted an impairment analysis to estimate the recoverable amount.
-No impairment charge has been recorded as a result of this assessment.
+The Company considered the suspension of operations at the Beaufor Mine an indicator of impairment as at September 30, 2022 and conducted an impairment analysis to estimate the recoverable amount at that time.
+No impairment charge was recorded as a result of this assessment.
+As at September 30, 2022, the carrying values of royalties held at the Beaufor Mine totaled \$4,712.